 Stories are a collection of ideas that work together.
 The formula credited in the media to Pixar is:

-Help those with whom you work to hear the individual ideas in stories and how they link together.
-Use the Pixar formula in a story sessions.
 Another day teach the Smith Magazine model: Use six words.
 “Hungry Family.
 Donated Food.
 Famous Tacos.”
 “Silent child.
 Singing teacher.
 Musical child.”
 And, a little bit of shameless promotion: “Frustrated nonprofit.
 Consultant insights.
-New revenue.”
+New strategy.”

 The sun was setting.
 The grant review panel was tired.
 The nonprofit was the last of ten applicants to present.
-When it came to their application, the panel leaned back in their swivel chairs and smiled for the first time that afternoon.
-“Thank you for sharing the success stories in your application.
-We so often hear about needs and not how what we’re doing helps.”
-The best way to gather more stories: use them and prove how they succeed in providing new resources for your work.
+When it was finally time for the nonprofit’s application to be reviewed, the panel leaned back in their swivel chairs and smiled for the first time.